Even very short bursts of moderate physical activity can accumulate to give the same health benefits as dedicated bouts of formal exercise.

 Think about all those times in the day that you could be moving instead of sitting or lying around.
 In those free moments or when you’re feeling bored, just take the opportunity to do something active.
 How about doing a handful of jumping jacks or a minute of jogging in place?
-Even a brisk walk down the hall to the restroom will add in.
+Even a brisk walk down the hall to the restroom will add-in.
 Be creative and find ways to integrate more physical movement into your day.

-Walk or bike instead of driving whenever possible or climb the stairs instead of using elevator or escalator.
-Try organize your social or professional gatherings around activities instead of sitting around in restaurants or board rooms.
+Walk or bike instead of driving whenever possible or climb the stairs instead of using an elevator or escalator.
+Try to organize your social or professional gatherings around activities instead of sitting around in restaurants or board rooms.
 Do your own household chores such as gardening and cleaning.
-Play with kids more, take the dog for a long walks, or help carry the groceries in.
+Play with kids more, take the dog for a long walk, or help carry the groceries in.
 When you look for them, opportunities for being more active can be found all around.

-So don’t feel guilty if you can’t make it out to the gym for that 30 minute workout 5 days a week.
+So don’t feel guilty if you can’t make it out to the gym for that 30-minute workout 5 days a week.
 Take advantage of all those brief opportunities throughout your day to be active.
 Now we know they all add up and can be just as good for our life span.

 Journal of the American Heart Association.
 2018; 7:e007678.
 March 22, 2018